 I was annoyed by this rich kid who hated everybody and complained that everybody was a moron.
 He wasn't trying and my inner teacher kept coming out telling him HE was a moron for throwing everything away.
 I mean, if he had real life-or-death issues to deal with, like family members dying or he was dying or anything like that, then I could follow his story.
 All he did was call people morons, talk about sex and try to hook up while hurting people around him.

 I heard this book finds itself with males between late teens to about 25.
 I'm already way older than that and female, so I guess that rules me out.
 Just felt like a whine fest.
-I remember being a depressed, angsty teen myself (before I was an even …
+I remember being a depressed, angsty teen myself (before I was …

 Not giving it a star rating b/c I didn't finish, so it wouldn't be fair to.